| Read Time: 6 minutes | Auto Accidents

 4. Expert assessments.
 Sometimes, insurance companies will employ the expertise of mechanics or collision repair specialists to assess the vehicle’s condition.

-Understanding these methods can empower you to prepare evidence and counter any inaccuracies in the insurer’s assessments.
+Understanding these methods can empower you to prepare evidence and counter any inaccuracies in pre-existing damage car insurance assessments.

-Precise documentation of your vehicle’s condition before the accident is indispensable to a successful claim.
-Take clear, detailed photographs of your car from various angles, ensuring all pre-existing damage is well-documented.
+Precise documentation of the vehicle’s condition before the accident is indispensable to a successful claim.
+If your car was hit, take clear, detailed photographs from various angles, ensuring all pre-existing damage is well-documented.
 Keep maintenance records and any previous inspection reports, as these documents can provide a baseline for the state of your vehicle before the accident occurred.

 What Happens After the Car Insurance Adjuster Comes Out?

 Once the insurance adjuster thoroughly inspects your vehicle, you will enter a crucial phase of the claims process: negotiation.
-The adjuster will provide an initial estimate that often includes deductions for any pre-existing damage noted during their evaluation.
+The adjuster will provide an initial estimate that often includes deductions for any pre-existing damage car insurance assessments noted.
 This estimate is not final and serves as the starting point for negotiations.

 Here’s a deeper look at what to expect and how to handle this phase: